*A big thanks to Le Meridien Mexico City for sponsoring my trip!

 Of course, you can also walk.
 Neighborhoods like Roma, Condesa and Juaraz, the neighborhood of Le Méridien Mexico City, are easy to explore on foot.

-Safety (For Women): Along with recommended safety gear like a ROBOCOPP Personal Alarm ($6 with code “JOURNEY10”) and Clever Travel Companion Pickpocket-Proof Garments, Mexico City has a number of women’s safety initiatives in place.
+Safety (For Women): Along with recommended safety gear like a Vigilant Personal Alarm and Clever Travel Companion Pickpocket-Proof Garments, Mexico City has a number of women’s safety initiatives in place.
 There are myriad pink taxis for ladies driving the city, women-only cars on the subways and front seats on buses reserved for women, disabled and seniors.
 My guide also told me that men with feminist ideals wear pink to show women their support.